NickRance/personalWebsite/src/pages/12-22-2017-podcast-rundown-a16z-biofund-ii/index.md

 #####On The FDA

 The partners found that FDA was helpful legislatively in allowing innovations in healthspace.
 E.g. first gene therapy approval and first digital health treatment approval.
 "Regulatory risk is a euphemism for scientific risk."
  Gene therapy was believed to be incredibly risky but was shown to be very effective in treating a form of inheritable blindness so that the FDA panel approved the treatment unanimously - a 13-0 vote

 #####On Network Effects

 PatientPing - Reduces patient risk.
 Let's HC providers know when one of their patients get treatment at any other provider.
-The more subscribers and providers they have the more granularly you can track your patients
+The more subscribers and providers they have the more granularly they can track their patients

 Network Effects make companies more defendable.
 Data network effects are newer than parents.
 Freenome or Cardiogram get more data with more customers then their tests get more accurate then they get a better product which gets them more customers